 The hub persists each workgroup under ~/.alpi/<profile>/alp/workgroups/<wg_id>/:

 meta.yaml—id,name,hub_pubkey,created_at,current_key_version, optionalbudget, optionalpausedflag (withpaused_at/paused_byaudit fields when set).members.yaml— list of{pubkey, sealed_key, key_version, joined, joined_at}.
 Thejoinedflag flips on first successfulworkgroup.join; pre-join state lets the hub distinguish invited-but-not-yet-acknowledged from active members.transcript.jsonl— append-only ciphertext log; one{seq, ts, from, key_version, nonce, ciphertext, cost?}per line.ledger.json— cumulative{usd, tokens, posts}across the workgroup's lifetime; the gate for themax_usdbudget below.hub_keys.json— hub-only sealed-key history,{key_version: sealed_key}.
 On every rekey (leave/kick/add_member) the hub stashes the group key it held for the outgoing version, re-sealed for itself, before rotating.
-It stores sealed keys (openable only by the hub's own private key), never plaintext group keys, so it can still fold and close a task opened under a rotated-out version.
+It stores sealed keys (openable only by the hub's own private key), never plaintext group keys, so it can still fold and close a task opened under a rotated-out version.files/<sha256>.bin+files/<sha256>.json— encrypted file sidecar and plaintext metadata (name, size, digest, key version, nonce, uploader, timestamp, note).
+Interrupted uploads remain as hidden.partfiles and expire lazily after 24 hours.

-The hub stores ciphertext only.
-A workgroup operator who inspects the transcript file on disk sees nothing without a member's private key.
-This is what makes the leave rekey meaningful: re-sealing the new group key cuts off ex-members from new traffic without having to also re-encrypt past posts.
+The hub stores post and file contents as ciphertext.
+Workgroup metadata, including file names and notes, remains plaintext.
+An operator who inspects the transcript or a .bin sidecar sees no message/file contents without a member's private key.
+This is what makes the leave rekey meaningful: re-sealing the new group key cuts off ex-members from new traffic without having to also re-encrypt past posts or files.

 Transcript search (ALP.6)